lealceldeiro/gms/help/VSCode.md

-# 2. Using Visual Studio Code
+# 2. How to start developing using Visual Studio Code

 * Make a local working copy of the project (`git clone https://github.com/lealceldeiro/gms.git`).